10 May Receive Generosity

 The best you can do is to receive them.
 That helps fill your own cup, which is good for both you and others.
 It keeps the circle of giving going; when someone deflects or resists one of your own gifts, how inclined are you to give again?
-It draws you into deep sense of connection with life.
+It draws you into a deep sense of connection with life.

 And if nothing else, it’s simply polite!

 Start with something a friend has recently given to you, such as a smile, an encouraging word, or simply some attention.
 Then open to feeling given to.
-Notice any reluctance here, such as thoughts of unworthiness, or a background fear of dependence, or the idea that if you receive then you will owe the other person something.
-Try to open past that reluctance to accepting what’s offered, to taking it in – and enjoy the pleasures of this.
+Notice any reluctance here, such as thoughts of unworthiness, a background fear of dependence, or the idea that if you receive then you will owe the other person something.
+Try to open past that reluctance to accept what’s offered, to take it in – and enjoy the pleasures of this.
 Let it sink in that receiving generosity is good.

 Next pick something from nature.
 For example, open to the giving folded into an ordinary apple, including the cleverness and persistence it took, across hundreds of generations, to gradually breed something delicious from its sour and bitter wild precursors.
 See if you can taste their work in its rich sweetness.
 Open even more broadly to the nurturing benevolence in the whole web of life.